kricsleo/kricsleo/README.md

 ### Hi there 👋

+Do not follow or star my projects, they all are just for fun. :)

 <!--
 **kricsleo/kricsleo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.